breezeight/nicola_blog/_guides/azure.markdown

 # Commnad line tools: xplat-cli

-To install the cli go [here](http://www.windowsazure.com/en-us/documentation/articles/xplat-cli/) To get started, just type `azure` in a new Terminal window.
+To install the cli go [here](http://www.windowsazure.com/en-us/documentation/articles/xplat-cli/): npm install azure-cli -g To get started, just type `azure` in a new Terminal window.

 Command Reference is available on [github readme](https://github.com/WindowsAzure/azure-sdk-tools-xplat) and [azure website]( http://www.windowsazure.com/en-us/documentation/articles/command-line-tools/=).

-To download your credential use from command line: azure account download
+To download your credential use from command line (this example is for the user bizspark2):

+* I keep all account data here `~/AZURE_ACCOUNTS/ADDICTIVE/bizspark2`
+* login into the account from your default browser
+* azure account download
+* `mv ~/Downloads/sub2-4-15-2015-credentials.publishsettings ~/AZURE_ACCOUNTS/ADDICTIVE/bizspark2`
+* `azure account import ~/AZURE_ACCOUNTS/ADDICTIVE/bizspark2/sub2-4-15-2015-credentials.publishsettings`
+* Now you MUST remove the `~/AZURE_ACCOUNTS/ADDICTIVE/bizspark2/sub2-4-15-2015-credentials.publishsettings`, you don't need it, it's only a security risk.

 ~~~
 azure account list